-Add new users following the steps in Adding a new user in Manager.
+Add new users following the steps in Manage users in Manager.

-Add new roles following the steps in Adding a new role in Manager.
+Add new roles following the steps in Manage roles in Manager.

 Once you have configured your security settings and defined users and roles, you can set permissions for services to control who is allowed to access them.

-To set permissions for a service, see Editing permissions in Manager.
+To change the permissions for a service, see Control access to your services.

 To test your setup, follow the steps below.

 - Acquire a token for a user that has permissions to the ArcGIS web service you want to access.
 If you need help with this step, see Acquiring ArcGIS tokens.

 - Access the ArcGIS web service by appending the token to the request.